 If the team do need to cancel on you, we will only be able to book you in for assembly once we have confirmation that your base is ready.

 Right – on to what we can offer you.

 Steel Shed Assembly

 When people have a go at assembling a flat-packed shed, they will be surprised (read: angered) to learn that it’s taking a lot longer than expected.
 We’ve had people who’ve spent at least two full weekends piecing together a Steel Cottage Shed.
 If you want the hassle-free life, getting our guys to assemble it is the obvious choice.
-They’ll piece our largest sheds together in no more than 3 hours, usually – and obviously do the smaller ones quicker again.
+They’ll piece our largest sheds together in no more than 3 hours.

 But it’s *just* shed assembly